m7medA/requirement-analysis/README.md

 4. **Requirement Analysis & Modeling** – Evaluating feasibility and prioritizing features.
 5. **Requirement Validation** – Ensuring accuracy and completeness before development.

+## Types of Requirements

+### Functional Requirements
+Functional requirements define the **specific behaviors and functionalities** that the system must perform.
+These requirements describe **what the system should do** to meet user needs.

+#### Examples for the Booking Management System:
+- Users should be able to **search for available bookings** based on date and location.
+- The system should allow users to **select a service and confirm their booking**.
+- Users should receive a **confirmation email** after completing a booking.
+- The system should provide **payment processing** for bookings.

+### Non-functional Requirements
+Non-functional requirements define the **quality attributes, constraints, and performance expectations** of the system.
+These requirements describe **how the system should behave** rather than what it should do.

+#### Examples for the Booking Management System:
+- The system should **respond within 2 seconds** for booking searches.
+- The platform should be **accessible on mobile and desktop devices**.
+- The system should support **at least 10,000 concurrent users**.
+- User data should be **encrypted and stored securely** to ensure privacy.